 Breakout Session 4

 Presentations and Awards

 1. Where and What is Camp Engies?

+Camp Engies is hosted in Muskoka, ON.
 Camp Engies is a Not-For-Profit run by women in engineering.

 2. How old are the campers?